ied206/ManagedWimLib/USAGE.md

 | macOS 10.15      | `$(OutDir)\runtimes\osx-x64\libwim.dylib`  | LGPLv3 (w/o NTFS-3G) |

 - If you call `Wim.GlobalInit()` without `libPath` parameter on Linux or macOS, `ManagedWimLib` will search for system-installed wimlib.
-  - I recommend to use system-installed wimlib if you can, as I cannot ensure the included Linux binaries works on the every Linux distribution.
+  - I recommend using system-installed wimlib if you can, as I cannot ensure the included Linux binaries work on every Linux distribution.
 - POSIX binaries were compiled without NTFS-3G support to make them as LGPLv3-licensed.
   - If you want NTFS-3G functionality, load the system-installed library and make sure your program is compatible with **GPLv3**.
   - On Linux, wimlib depends on system-installed `libfuse`.